 One of the most significant distinctions in Australian employment law is between casual and permanent (full-time or part-time) employees.
 Casual employees receive a 25% loading on top of the base hourly rate in most awards, but they don’t receive paid leave entitlements like annual leave, personal/carer’s leave, or paid public holidays that permanent employees enjoy.

 The casual loading is designed to compensate for this lack of leave entitlements and the irregular nature of casual work.
-However, it's important to understand that casual employment isn't just about the loading—it's about the nature of the employment relationship.
+However, it’s important to understand that casual employment isn’t just about the loading — it’s about the nature of the employment relationship.
 True casual employment is characterised by irregular hours, no advance commitment to ongoing work, and the ability for either party to end the arrangement without notice.

 When calculating whether casual or permanent employment is more cost-effective for your business, you need to consider the total employment cost, not just the hourly rate.
 Permanent employees accrue leave entitlements (typically 4 weeks annual leave and 2 weeks personal leave per year), receive paid public holidays, and may be entitled to redundancy pay.
 When you factor in these costs, the gap between casual and permanent employment narrows significantly.
+For the rostering trade-offs between the two models, see our guide on casual vs permanent rostering.

 Casual employees